 Spring is in the air – and so are respiratory irritants.
-And also dust, bacteria, and virus-causing germs.
+And also bacteria, mold, and virus-causing germs.
 But we aren’t talking about the air outside of your home; we’re talking about your home’s indoor air.

-Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.
+Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

 .
-Your complimentary air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.
+Your free air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.

 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you consider your allergies to be pretty mild, people are often shocked by the nearly sudden change in how they feel after moving to a HEPA air filtration system.
+Even if you consider your allergies to be pretty mild, people are often shocked by the nearly sudden change in how they feel after switching to a HEPA air filtration system.